History of Kaitlan Collins in Timeline

 Kaitlan Collins

-Kaitlan Collins is an American journalist and news anchor for CNN.
-She currently hosts The Source at 9 p.m.
-Prior to this, she co-anchored CNN This Morning and served as CNN's chief White House correspondent from January 2021 to November 2022.
+Kaitlan Collins is an American journalist and news anchor currently hosting 'The Source' at 9 p.m. on CNN.
+She previously co-anchored 'CNN This Morning' and served as CNN's chief White House correspondent from January 2021 to November 2022.
 Before joining CNN, Collins was the White House correspondent for The Daily Caller.
-She also resumed her role as CNN's chief White House correspondent for the second Trump presidency.
+Notably, she resumed her role as CNN's chief White House correspondent during the second Trump presidency, indicating her prominence in covering political news.

-May 2014: Graduation from the University of Alabama
+May 2014: Graduation from University of Alabama

-In May 2014, Kaitlan Collins earned a Bachelor of Arts in political science and journalism from the University of Alabama.
+In May 2014, Kaitlan Collins earned a Bachelor of Arts degree in political science and journalism from the University of Alabama.

 June 2014: Hired by The Daily Caller

-January 2017: Named White House Correspondent for The Daily Caller
+January 2017: Named White House correspondent

 July 2017: Hired by CNN

-2017: Appearance on CNN
+2017: Appearances on CNN

 July 25, 2018: Incident with the Trump administration

-2019: Included on Forbes's "30 Under 30: Media" list
+2019: Inclusion on Forbes's "30 Under 30: Media" list

 In 2019, Kaitlan Collins was included on Forbes's "30 Under 30: Media" list.